The race for Franklin County clerk is bitter battle, marked by mutual accusations of misconduct.

-Lopez Giddens said she has worked for Spanner in the past insisted no one asked her to challenge Killian.
+Lopez Giddens said no one asked her to challenge Killian.
 “God as my witness, no,” she told the Herald.

 In August, both Killian and Josie Delvin, who is running unopposed for re-election in Benton County, complained that Lopez Giddens did not properly disclose expenditures associated with radio ads and rent for a booth at the Benton-Franklin Fair & Rodeo.

 Lopez Giddens acknowledged missing a report, calling it an “honest mistake” by her campaign treasurer.

 Lopez Giddens faults Killian for hiring a deputy clerk in May 2016 who had an active arrest warrant in King County.

 Before being hired, the employee, a deputy clerk, was charged with a misdemeanor offense but the case was dismissed.
 Killian said the warrant apparently was not removed from the system.

 He said Franklin County’s human resources office and the sheriff’s department do the background checks on county applicants.
 And more recently, an independent consultant is used to help vet job candidates.

 Lopez Giddens said she would not relegate responsibility for background checks for people in her department to other agencies or departments.
 She would conduct her own checks on prospective employees.